 Valentines Day Stockpile List – February

-There aren’t a lot of real food sales for Valentine’s Day, mostly candy like Chocolates, Red Hots, SweeTarts, Pink and Red Candy.
+There aren’t a lot of real food sales for Valentine’s Day, mostly candy, things like Chocolates, Red Hots, SweeTarts, Pink and Red Candy.
 Look for steep markdowns on these items after Valentine’s day too.

 Non-Food deals include Flowers, Perfume, and Jewelry.